-

 Heicha 2013: Classics of Chinese Tea Drinking

-Heicha 2013: Features and Characteristics
+Heicha 2013: Features and Specifications

-Key features of this haha:
+Key features of this hach:

 - Weight: 330 grams.
-This weight allows the tea to be stored for a long time and gradually reveal its potential.
+This weight allows the tea to be stored for a long time and gradually reveal its full potential.

 - Appearance: Dark brown brick color, dense texture – all this indicates high quality tea and long fermentation.